THALE CRESS

 Stem leaves fairly thick with a few bristles, actually trichomes.

-A damaged specimen, lacking its full complement of basal leaves.
 Stems sparsely adorned with hair, as are the basal leaves, which can vary in shape.
+Some coarsely toothed.

 Thale Cress has for the last two decades been used as the plant of preference on which to perform genetic experiments.
 This is because it has so few genes yet still functions as a plant, making it very amenable for studying the function of these genes.
 More is now known about this plant than any other. but that knowledge is probably transferrable; the way that the flowers of Thale Cress grow is probably similar to the way other plants' flowers grow.